-Advisors Dr. Akubue-Brice, Dr. Dawson, Ms. Koring, Dr. Manian, Dr. McCabe, Dean Normyle, Mr. Robert, Ms. Rothermel, Dr. Roux, Dr. Stump, Dr. Tiner
+Advisors: Dr. Akubue-Brice, Dr. Cylke, Dr. Dawson, Ms. Koring, Dr. Manian, Dean Normyle, Mr. Robert, Mr. Schnur, Dr. Shahady, Dr. Stump, Dr. Walton

 For admission to law school, the Association of American Law Schools recommends substantial work in courses that require logical thought, rigorous analysis of texts, effective writing and speaking, and understanding of human institutions and values.
-Courses in communication, economics, English, history, philosophy, political science, and the sciences are suggested.
+Courses in communications, economics, English, history, philosophy, political science, and the sciences are suggested.

 Students interested in attending law school upon graduation should declare pre-law as a pre-professional interest by the end of the sophomore year and be assigned an advisor by contacting the Academic Advising Center.
 For assistance with course selection and applications to law school, students should meet with their pre-law advisor prior to the senior year.
-Materials are available from the Career Development Center.
+Materials are available from the Office of Academic and Career Development Services.
 The pre-law advisors are readily available to help students learn more about law schools and the legal profession.